 2. Credit Score

-Another critical factor that plays a pivotal role in determining your personal loan rates is your credit score.
+Another critical factor that plays a pivotal role in determining your personal loan interest rates is your credit score.
 In its simplest sense, a credit score is a 3-digit value that ranges from 300 to 850.
 It acts as an indicator for your repayment of bills and money.